-Some species may also need supplements to stay healthy.
+Some species may need supplements to stay healthy.
 Camel Shrimp and Skunk Cleaner Shrimp need iodine supplements because it helps them molt their exoskeleton.
 Before you buy any Shrimp for your tank you should find out if there are any specific needs for their species.
 Once you know what they are, you can make sure that any supplements are added as needed.

-Shrimp have a difficult time handling rapid changes in salinity and water temperature.
+Saltwater Shrimp have a difficult time handling rapid changes with salinity and water temperature.
 The temperature and pH level should be monitored regularly.
 Test the water quality with a saltwater testing kit to monitor the tank conditions like ammonia, nitrate, nitrites and salinity.
 High levels of these compounds can be harmful to most things living in your aquarium.

-Ideal tank mates include:
+Ideal tank mates for Shrimp are:

 Camel Shrimp are one of the most sociable species and can be kept in large groups.
 They do best with a minimum of 6 in their group.
 Before adding different types of Shrimp, find out about the compatibility of individual species to prevent them from behaving aggressively with each other.

 There are some popular saltwater fish that people love to have, but are known to eat Shrimp.
 Never keep them with Lionfish, Puffers, Damsels, Hawkfish, Pufferfish, Wrasse, Crabs or any other larger and aggressive fish.